 - Installing on macOS

 - Upgrading an Existing Installation

 There are packages of osm2pgsql available for many different Linux distributions.
 Some of them are quite old, though, and have known bugs.
 If the current release is not available for your distribution, consider installing the current release from source.

-For Debian/Ubuntu installation is usually as simple as
+For Ubuntu installation is usually as simple as

 apt install osm2pgsql

 For Debian installation is usually as simple as